 Midtown is a great neighborhood from which to base yourself on your trip.
 There are great hotels, restaurants, museums and shopping.
-Our recommendations include:
+My recommendations include:

-Museum of Contemporary Art: MOCAD is closed Monday and Tuesday, so unfortunately I missed it on my trip, but check out the website for a description of its current exhibitions.4454 Woodward Ave.
-Their restaurant, Cafe 78, gets good reviews for brunch as well as other meals.
+Museum of Contemporary Art: MOCAD is closed Monday and Tuesday, so unfortunately I missed it on my trip, but check out the website for a description of its current exhibitions.
+4454 Woodward Ave.
+Their restaurant, MOCAD Café, gets good reviews for its drinks and food.

 The Whitney: This is an elegant, fine dining restaurant, located in Midtown in a mansion from 1894.
 It was the home of lumber baron David Whitney Jr., the wealthiest man in the area at the time.
 It is formal and elegant with a good staff.
 It is a favorite spot for locals celebrating special events.
 I enjoyed The Whitney Salad of spinach, strawberries and a citrus vinaigrette.
 I also enjoyed the seafood saute with shrimp, scallops and lobster sautéed in butter, herbs and white wine served over orzo.
-They have outdoor patio seating, a Sunday brunch buffet, an afternoon high tea and a dessert parlour and bake shop.
+They have outdoor patio seating, a Sunday brunch buffet and an afternoon high tea.

 Motor City Brewing Works: Located at 470 W. Canfield, this Microbrewry, since 1994, brews a number of ales, stouts, lagers, beers and porters.
 You can also sample their featured ciders, sodas and wines.
 Their tasting room also features brick oven pizzas.